opentox/opentox.github.com/_posts/2012-05-02-calculating-physico-chemical-descriptors-with-opentox-algorithm.md

     pc/AllDescriptors"

-Pass arguments _pc_type_ and/or _lib_  to constrain the query to certain categories and/or libraries.
+Pass arguments *pc_type* and/or *lib* to constrain the query to certain categories and/or libraries.
 Use code names from above as argument values.
-E.g., to calculate constitutional and electronic descriptors from CDK, use pc_type=constitutional,electronic and lib=cdk.
+E.g., to calculate constitutional and electronic descriptors from CDK, use `pc_type=constitutional,electronic` and `lib=cdk`.

     curl -X POST \